rianquinn/hypervisor/docs/Microkernel Syscall Specification.md

 A Virtual Machine or VM virtually represents a physical computer.
 Although the microkernel has an internal representation of a VM, it doesn't understand what a VM is outside of resource management, and it is up to the extension to define what a VM is and how it should operate.

+One important resource within the microkernel that changes when a VM changes is the direct map each extension is given.
+When a VM changes, the direct map an extension uses to access physical memory also changes.

 ### 2.11.1.
 Virtual Machine ID (VMID)

 The Virtual Machine ID  (VMID) is a 16bit number that uniquely identifies a VM.